Social distance, quarantine and isolation

 - Keep an increased distance from others than your closest circle.

 - There should be at least 1 metre distance between you.
 (Distance between faces is most important.
-If you stand back-to-back, or behind someone in a queue, there is less risk of transmission).
+If you stand back-to-back, or behind someone in a queue, there is less risk of transmission.
+If you are sitting next to each other there should be a metre from shoulder to shoulder).

-- If you have respiratory tract symptoms you should stay at home until a day after the symptoms have passed.
+- If you have respiratory tract symptoms you should stay at home until the symptoms have passed.

-- If you have symptoms of COVID-19 you should be tested.
+- If you have symptoms of COVID-19 you should be tested and stay at home until you have a negative test result AND you are free of symptoms.

 - When you suspect that you have COVID-19 disease